Remote Repositories

 Verify:

-git remote -v shows origin pointing to your GitHub URL. git branch -vv shows main tracking origin/main. git branch -r lists origin/main.
+git remote -v shows origin pointing to your GitHub URL. git branch -vv shows main tracking origin/main. .git/config contains the remote URL and fetch refspec.

 Exercise 2: Fetch and inspect before merging